econoalchemist/UpstreamData-Startup/06 Miner Configuration.md

 ![](Assets/slush11.png)

-Once logged in to the Whatsminer, a few important statistics to note are the Giga Hash Average: `GHSav`, the Intake Fan Speed: `FanSpeedIn`, the Exhaust Fan Speed: `FanSpeedOut`, the Power Consumption in Watts: `Power`, and the Hash Board Temperatures: `Temperature`.
+Once logged in to the Antminer or Whatsminer web interface, a few important statistics to note are the Tera Hash, displayed as a Giga Hash Average: `GH/s` or `GHSav`.
+The Fan Speed: `FanX Speed` or `FanSpeedIn`/ `FanSpeedOut`.
+The Power Consumption in Watts: `Power` (on the Whatsminer).
+And the Hash Board Temperatures: `Inlet Temp`/`Outlet Temp` or `Temperature`.

 ![](Assets/startup7.png)